How much to tip your movers (NYC)

 - Displayed a poor attitude

-- Made excessive noise, shouted and used profanities around children and neighbours
+- Made excessive noise, shouted and used profanities around children and neighbors

 - Disregarded your directions on your most fragile items and marked boxes and piled them under heavy furniture in the truck